 Just 4 Ingredients

 It is so easy to make your own pumpkin spice.
-It only takes 4 ingredients and a couple minutes to stir together.
-Check them out below.
+It only takes 4 ingredients and a couple of minutes to stir together.
+Store this in your favorite jar or use it when needed for each favorite fall recipe.
+It is the perfect combination!

 Find the full printable recipe with specific measurements below.

-- Cinnamon: The base of this recipe and adds the perfect flavor.
+- Cinnamon: The base of this recipe is cinnamon and it adds the perfect flavor.

-- Nutmeg: Brings a warm and slightly sweet taste.
+- Nutmeg: Brings a warm and slightly sweet taste and flavor to the pumpkin spice blend.

-- Ginger: Adds a little bit of spice.
+- Ginger: Adds a little bit of spice!
+This blends well with a savory flavor giving it that special boost of spice.

-- Cloves: Bring out the perfect flavor in fall desserts.
+- Cloves: Bring out the perfect flavor in fall desserts!
+Just a pinch goes a long way!

 You can play around with the pumpkin pie spice ratio to fit your taste.
-This recipe uses 2 Tablespoons cinnamon, 2 teaspoons nutmeg and 1 teaspoon of both ginger and cloves.
-All-spice is optional, however if you love the spice flavor, add about 1/2 teaspoon in.
+This recipe uses 2 Tablespoons of cinnamon, 2 teaspoons of nutmeg, and 1 teaspoon of both ginger and cloves.
+All-spice is optional, however, if you love the spice flavor, add about 1/2 teaspoon.

 Feel free to add more or less of each ingredient to taste, or add in other spices such as cardamom.
-You could even tweak the recipe to make similar to my homemade apple pie spice which is made with just cinnamon, nutmeg and all-spice.
+You could even tweak the recipe to make it similar to my homemade apple pie spice which is made with just cinnamon, nutmeg, and all-spice.

 It doesn’t get more simple than making this easy homemade spice blend for fall.
-It’ll be ready in less than 5 minutes and can be used all season long!
+Skip the grocery store and make it at home.
+It will be ready in less than 5 minutes and can be used all season long!

-- Combine the ground cinnamon, ginger, nutmeg and cloves in a small jar.
+- Combine.
+The ground cinnamon, ginger, nutmeg, and cloves in a small bowl or jar.
 If adding all-spice, add it in now too.

-- Seal the jar and store in the pantry for up to 1 year.
+- Seal.
+The jar and store it in the pantry for up to 1 year.

 Favorite Ways to Use Pumpkin Spice

-- It can be used in both sweet and savory recipes, like my favorite pumpkin chocolate chip cookies or this hearty pumpkin chili.
+- Pumpkin favorites.
+It can be used in both sweet and savory recipes, like my favorite pumpkin chocolate chip cookies, pumpkin muffins, or this hearty pumpkin chili.

-- To add a fall twist on breakfast and brunch favorites like pumpkin waffles or pumpkin pancakes.
+- Morning recipes.
+To add a fall twist on breakfast and brunch favorites like pumpkin waffles or pumpkin pancakes.

-- Sprinkle on top of steel cut oats or in a yogurt bowl with some chopped nuts and fresh banana or apple slices.
+- Add-in.
+Sprinkle on top of steel-cut oats or in a yogurt bowl with some chopped nuts and fresh banana or apple slices.

-- Stir into Thanksgiving punch or crockpot apple cider for that warm and cozy spice flavor.
+- Drinks.
+Stir into Thanksgiving punch or crockpot apple cider for that warm and cozy spice flavor.

 One batch of this recipe makes about 4 Tablespoons, but feel free to double or triple the ingredients depending on how much you need.
 Look at the recipe notes for specific amounts.